motiwalam/munchausen/README.md

 ### Details for the impatient

 We search exhaustively.
 Optimizations detailed below are used to tighten the search space.
-The current iteration of the algorithm is able to search base 16 in 654 seconds (10 min 54 s).
+The current iteration of the algorithm is able to search base 16 in 169 seconds under PyPy (the performance is less impressive in CPython, at 654 seconds).

 A list of all Munchausen numbers that have been found so far can be found in `/output`.
 Files `*-1.txt` employ the `0^0 = 1` convention and files `*-0.txt` employ the `0^0 = 0` convention.
 Numbers are represented as tuples of digits, and the digits themselves are represented as decimal numerals.
 More information about the format of the output can be found in `util.py`.